anavi-n/yourecobestie/ecohub.md

 # Your Eco Bestie's Eco Hub
 I'm a  low-waste / sustainable / eco-friendly / minimalist and I wanted to share resources to help those who might be interested in similar topics.
 This is a guide to everything that is good for the earth and good for you!
 Follow me on instagram for more sustainable data-based tips [@yourecobestie](https://instagram.com/yourecobestie)

-As always, the most sustainable thing you can do is use things you already have, finding a home for things you already have, buying secondhand, or using them until end of their life.
+As always, the most sustainable thing you can do is use things you already have, finding a home for things you already have, or using them until end of their life.
+Buying secondhand is always superier to buying new from a sustainability standpoint.
 I'd also like to emphasize the sustainability angle on buying, for items we're bringing into our homes.
-I've noticed that this takes work and sometimes makes it the 'not-so-convenient' option so I wanted to share a repository of all things sustainable
+I've noticed that this takes work and sometimes makes it the 'not-so-convenient' option so I wanted to share a repository of all things sustainable.

 ## Table of Contents
 - [One stop sustainable shops](ecohub.md#one-stop-shops)